Gene Kranz: NASA career

 Kranz continued in this role for the remaining two Mercury flights and the first three Gemini flights.
-With the upcoming Gemini flights, he was promoted to the Flight Director level and served his first shift, the so-called "operations shift," for the Gemini 4 mission in 1965, the first U.S. EVA and four-day flight.
-After Gemini, he served as a Flight Director on odd-numbered Apollo missions, including Apollos 5, 7 and 9, including the first (and only) successful uncrewed test of the Lunar Module (Apollo 5).
+With the upcoming Gemini flights, he was promoted to the Flight Director level and served his first shift, the so-called "operations shift", for the Gemini 4 mission in 1965, the first U.S. EVA and four-day flight.
+After Gemini, he served as a Flight Director on odd-numbered Apollo missions, including Apollos 1, 5, 7 and 9, and the first (and only) successful uncrewed test of the Lunar Module (Apollo 5).
 He was serving as Flight Director for Apollo 11 when the Lunar Module Eagle landed on the Moon on July 20, 1969.

 Kranz was chosen to be one of the first flight directors to fly crewed Apollo missions.
 Kranz worked with the contractor, McDonnell-Douglas on the Mercury and Gemini project, but for Apollo there was a new contractor, Rockwell.
 Kranz describes Rockwell as new and unfamiliar with the space industry, as they were known for their aeronautical significance at the time.
 Kranz was assigned as a division chief for Apollo; his tasks included mission preparation, mission design, the writing of the procedures, and the development of the handbooks.
 Kranz explains that the Apollo program was different from other programs in that time was a major factor.
-Other missions were allotted ample amount of time: Apollo was not given this luxury.
+Other missions were allotted ample amount of time; Apollo was not given this luxury.
 The book by NASA, What Made Apollo a Success?, has a section about flight control written by Kranz and James Otis Covington.
 It gives more detail of the Flight Control Division of the Apollo program.